Niranchana44/Influenza_Comprehensive_Analysis/README.md

 ## License

 This project is licensed under **All Rights Reserved**.
 All rights to the code, documentation, and any related content are retained by the author.
 No part of this project may be reproduced, distributed, or modified without explicit permission.
+This is an entirely independent and original project conducted using publicly available data from the World Health Organization’s Global Influenza Surveillance platform (FluNet and FluID).
+All data preprocessing, analysis, insights, and documentation were performed and written by me.
+This project was not replicated from any existing source and reflects my own exploration and findings.

 For permissions or inquiries, please contact niranchanar.07@gmail.com.